yangarbiter/wilds/README.md

 [![PyPI](https://img.shields.io/pypi/v/wilds)](https://pypi.org/project/wilds/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/p-lambda/wilds/blob/master/LICENSE)

+To run UTKFace, download the dataset from https://github.com/aicip/UTKFace, decompress the file in the './data' directory, and rename the directory from `UTKFace` to `UTKFace_v1.0`.

 ## Overview
 WILDS is a benchmark of in-the-wild distribution shifts spanning diverse data modalities and applications, from tumor identification to wildlife monitoring to poverty mapping.